pascallanger/DIY-Multiprotocol-TX-Module/README.md

 Telemetry is available as a serial 9600 8 n 1 output on the TX pin of the Atmega328p using the FRSky hub format.

-You can connect it to your TX if it is telemetry enabled or use a bluetooth adapter along with an app on your phone to display telemetry information and setup alerts.
+You can connect it to your TX if it is telemetry enabled or use a bluetooth adapter (HC05/HC06) along with an app on your phone/tablet ([app example](https://play.google.com/store/apps/details?id=biz.onomato.frskydash&hl=fr)) to display telemetry information and setup alerts.

 ### If used in Serial mode
  Telemetry is built in for er9x and ersky9x TXs.